yamtl/viatra-cps-batch-benchmark/README.md

 This benchmark is an adaptation of the batch component of the [VIATRA CPS benchmark](https://github.com/viatra/viatra-cps-benchmark) for analyzing the performance of the [YAMTL model transformation engine](https://yamtl.github.io).

-The experiments performed with this benchmark were used to inform the conclusions in the paper:
+The experiments performed with this benchmark were used to inform the conclusions of the publication:

 *Artur Boronat.
 Expressive and Efficient Model Transformation with an Internal DSL of Xtend.
 MODELS 2018.*